EwenQuim/ewenquim.github.io/articles/5-get-rid-of-tech-giants.md

 Don’t misunderstand me, the problem isn’t that you’re a nerd.
 The real issue is that you have to acquire technical knowledge to be free.
 It shouldn't be the case : not everyone is able to learn that!
 We can't know everything.
 You can't expect your grandma or your neighbor, who don't care about IT, to struggle against the system and set up weird nerdy things like Linux.
 But we'll talk about simple and easy alternative [later](#2-alternatives).

-#### Monopoly <!-- omit in toc -->
+#### b - Monopoly <!-- omit in toc -->

 It is a matter of not putting all your eggs in the same basket.

 To illustrate that, I have regrouped apps on my phone by company.
-I've counted : more than 38% of my apps are from Google, Microsoft or Samsung!
+I've counted : 39% of my apps are made by 3 companies: Google, Microsoft or Samsung!
 Moreover, my phone is an Android, the *Google* OS for smartphones...

 ![Photos of 1/2 apps on my phone in only 3 company folder](../assets/3-smartphones-apps.jpg)